dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 The `complete-job` operation completes a job with the given payload, which allows completing the associated service task.

-To perform a `complete-job` operation, invoke the Zeebe command binding with a `POST` method and the following JSON body:
+To perform a `complete-job` operation, invoke the Zeebe command binding with a `POST` method, and the following JSON body:

 ```json
 {